ScottW514/terraform-provider-datapower/docs/resources/apifinal.md

 page_title: "datapower_apifinal Resource - terraform-provider-datapower"
 subcategory: ""
 description: |-
-  Final API action
+  The final API action prepares responses to the client based on the result from the execute API action.
   CLI Alias: api-final
 ---

 # datapower_apifinal (Resource)

-Final API action
+The final API action prepares responses to the client based on the result from the execute API action.
   - CLI Alias: `api-final`

 ## Example Usage